 Passenger limits for P1 and P2 drivers

 P1 drivers under 25 are not permitted to drive with more than one passenger under 21 between the hours of 11pm and 5am.
-P1 or P2 drivers who are issued with a new licence after a period of being disqualified from driving, will for 12 months only be allowed to carry one passenger.
+P1 or P2 drivers who are issued with a new licence after a period of being disqualified from driving are not permitted to drive with more than one passenger for 12 months.

-The Roads and Maritime Services website has more information on passenger conditions.
+The Transport for NSW website has more information on passenger conditions.

 Learner drivers must not tow a trailer or any other vehicle and are not permitted to drive any vehicle that is being towed.
 P1 drivers must not drive a vehicle that is towing any other vehicle with unladen mass of more than 250kg.
 P1 drivers can tow trailers either loaded or unloaded, however the unladen mass of the trailer itself (excluding the load) must not be over 250 kilograms and they must display a P plate on the back of the trailer while towing.

-P1 licence holders who passed their driving test in an automatic vehicle (including vehicles with an automatic clutch actuator) will be restricted to driving automatics.
+P1 licence holders who passed their driving test in an automatic vehicle (including vehicles with an automatic clutch actuator) will be restricted to driving automatics, unless they are being supervised by a person with an unrestricted licence.
 This condition remains until you are issued with a provisional P2 or unrestricted licence.
 To remove the condition earlier, you must pass a driving test in a manual vehicle.

 Driving and riding in other states

-NSW learner, P1 and P2 drivers and riders must obey the same licence conditions and restrictions (as listed above) that apply to them in NSW when they drive or ride in other states or territories in Australia.
+NSW learner and provisional drivers and riders must obey the same licence conditions and restrictions (as listed above) that apply to them in NSW when they drive or ride in other states or territories in Australia.